dendibakh/perf-book/chapters/5-Performance-Analysis-Approaches/5-3 Characterization.md

   ...
 ```

 Modern CPUs have hundreds of observable performance events.
 It's very hard to remember all of them and their meanings.
 Understanding when to use a particular event is even harder.
 That is why generally, I don't recommend manually collecting a specific event unless you really know what you are doing.
-Instead, I recommend using tools like Intel VTune Profiler that automate this process.
+Instead, I recommend using tools like Intel VTune Profiler that automatically collect required events to calculate various metrics.

 Performance events are not available in every environment since accessing PMCs requires root access, which applications running in a virtualized environment typically do not have.
 For programs executing in a public cloud, running a PMU-based profiler directly in a guest container does not result in useful output if a virtual machine (VM) manager does not expose the PMU programming interfaces properly to a guest.
 Thus profilers based on CPU performance monitoring counters do not work well in a virtualized and cloud environment [@PMC_virtual], although the situation is improving.
 VMware® was one of the first VM managers to enable[^4] virtual Performance Monitoring Counters (vPMC).
 The AWS EC2 cloud has also enabled[^5] PMCs for dedicated hosts.